-LLM Corporate Law is a specialized academic program that centers on legal matters impacting businesses, equipping students for professional roles in corporate law with knowledge in company legislation, securities regulation, mergers and acquisitions, and corporate governance.
-The course duration is 1-2 years depending on the course curriculum of the college or university offering the course.
+LLM Corporate Law is a specialized law program that centers on legal matters impacting businesses, equipping students for professional roles in corporate law with knowledge in company legislation, securities regulation, mergers and acquisitions, and corporate governance.
+The course duration is 1-2 years, depending on the course curriculum of the college or university offering the course.

-The eligibility criteria for enrolling in the LLM Corporate Law course is to have a bachelor’s degree in law or related field with at least 50% marks from a recognised university.
-Candidates also need to qualify for entrance examinations like CLAT-PG, AILET-PG, AP PGLECT, SLS AIAT to get admission in reputed colleges or universities.
+The eligibility criteria for enrolling in the LLM Corporate Law course is to have a bachelor’s degree in law or a related field with at least 50% marks from a recognised university.
+Candidates also need to qualify in entrance examinations like CLAT-PG, AILET-PG, AP PGLECT, SLS AIAT, and others to get admission in reputed colleges or universities.

 - LLM in Corporate Law Course Highlights